 In order to reinforce the contents of the Code of Ethics, an online ethics course must be approved by each new hire when they join the organization as part of the orientation process.

-Ethics Committee: The Ethics Committee is the body within SAAM responsible for ensuring correct application of the Code of Ethics.
+Code of Ethics: The company has a Code of Ethics that creates Ethics Committee: The Ethics Committee is the body within SAAM responsible for ensuring correct application of the Code of Ethics.
 Its main functions include: